Diagramming in a free Confluence Cloud instance

 - Instead of exporting your diagram, click Publish to save your new diagram, or Save & Exit to save an existing diagram, then publish your Confluence page.

-The price of the draw.io app is very affordable in Confluence Cloud instances with few users.
+The price of the draw.io app is very affordable in Confluence Cloud.
 See the tier-price comparison when migrating from Confluence Server to Confluence Cloud with draw.io.

-When you license the draw.io app for your Confluence Cloud instance, you will continue to enjoy the features mentioned above, in addition to the following:
+When you license the draw.io app for your larger Confluence Cloud instance, you will continue to enjoy the features covered in the post above, in addition to the following:

 - Import and export .vsdx files.